kno-Systems/Sample-Command-Prompt-Calculator/README.md

 # Sample-Terminal-Calculator
-An example of a calculator, but in the Terminal/Command-Prompt.
+An example of a calculator, but in the Command-Prompt.